Protecting the Park for Future Generations

-During the 2013 season our volunteers planted California black oak seedlings, surveyed and removed invasive plants, built picnic tables, and improved campgrounds in Yosemite Valley.
-In the Tuolumne Meadows area, social trails were obliterated, subalpine meadows were restored, and both meadow hydrology and wildlife habitat were improved.
+In Yosemite Valley, our volunteers have planted California black oak seedlings, surveyed and removed invasive plants, built picnic tables, and improved campgrounds.
+In the Tuolumne Meadows area, social trails have been obliterated, subalpine meadows restored, and both meadow hydrology and wildlife habitat improved.

 This challenging program requires volunteers to perform physically demanding work outdoors.
 The return is the satisfaction of making a positive impact in the park while enjoying Yosemite's spectacular scenery and campsite camaraderie.